Skip to content

 Apply client updates when new versions are released, especially before hard forks.

-Never run the same validator key on two machines simultaneously — this is a slashable offense.
+Never run the same validator key on two machines simultaneously.

-Generate validator BLS keypair and deposit data in your own controlled environment.
+Generate validator BLS keypair and deposit data in your own environment.

-Submit validator pubkey + deposit data for your assigned seat; do not submit private key material.
+Submit validator pubkey plus deposit data for your assigned seat.

-Keep validator private keys and keystores under your custody for the full seat lifecycle.
+Keep validator private keys and keystores under your custody for the full lifecycle.

-Protect your beneficiary wallet because vault claims pay to that wallet identity.
+Protect your beneficiary wallet because reward payouts are directed to that wallet identity.

 Brief downtime